 Aldona Z. Wos M.D.

-During her tenure, Ambassador Wos focused on winning the hearts and minds of the next generation of Estonian leaders, Russian integration, HIV/AIDS prevention in Estonia, and the preservation of Estonian culture.
-Ambassador Wos personally visited all 15 Estonian counties, over 80 high schools and countless other Estonian institutions.
-For her service and dedication to Estonia, Ambassador Wos was given the Order of the Cross of Terra Mariana, 1st Class, by President Toomas-Hendrik Ilves, as well as the Distinguished Service Cross of the Estonian Defense Forces by Brigadier General Alar Laneman and the Cross of Merit of the Estonian National Police Board by National Police Commissioner Raivo Aeg.
+Aldona Wos was appointed by President George W. Bush as the U.S. Ambassador to the Republic of Estonia from 2004-2006.
+Ambassador Wos focused on winning the hearts and minds of the next generation of Estonian leaders, Russian integration, HIV/AIDS prevention in Estonia, and preservation of Estonian culture.
+For her service, she was awarded the Order of the Cross of Terra Mariana 1st Class, the Distinguished Service Cross of the Estonian Defense Forces, and the Cross of Merit of the Estonian National Police Board.

 Areas of Expertise